Gender Inequality Index: Regional relevance

 Permanyer also criticizes the GII for whether or not its assessment of gender inequality, and uses of the same set of indicators, are equally relevant or meaningful across all regions of the Globe.
 For less-developed countries the use of the MMR and AFR in the dimension of reproductive health may be penalizing although the loss may not be entirely explained by gender inequality.
 Less-developed countries performance in the reproductive health dimension may differ regionally or locally.
 Access to or use of health services can be influenced by socio-economic levels, public health policies, or social and cultural practices.
 In developed countries, specifically European countries, gender inequality levels are not very "robust to alternative specifications of gender-related indicators" and analysts and policy makers may choose specific methods to yield desired results.

 Choice of variables

 Klasen and Schüler briefly criticize the GII for its failure to capture the informal work and unpaid domestic or care work where women are primarily over-represented.
 In many underdeveloped societies women and girls spend the majority of their time in domestic work whereas men and boys spend far less, if any.
-Therefore, the if the GII lacks the capturing of the time women spend in unpaid labor, it is insufficient in capturing the true global disparities of women.
+Therefore, the if the GII doesn't capture the time women spend in unpaid labor, it is insufficient to capture the true global disparities of women.

+Scatter plot showing the relationship between mean years of schooling and the Gender Inequality Index (GII).
+Data from the UNDP Human Development Report (2023).
+Only selected countries are labeled.